lespicker/jekyll-bootstrap/_posts/2013-06-30-travel-portraits.md

 - subject
 - travel
 ---
-Bob, my associate&pirate and I were taking a lunch break from testing print profiles for <a href="http://www.museofineart.com">Museo Fine Art papers</a> for our <a href="http://www.lesterpickerphoto.com/workshops/upcoming-workshops.html">upcoming workshop this fall in Maine</a>.
+Bob, my associate and I were taking a lunch break from testing print profiles for <a href="http://www.museofineart.com">Museo Fine Art papers</a> for our <a href="http://www.lesterpickerphoto.com/workshops/upcoming-workshops.html">upcoming workshop this fall in Maine</a>.
 We got into a discussion about capturing images of local and indigenous people when traveling.
 It's one of those infrequent times that Bob and I completely agreed about an issue that has many times gotten us into a rage, as it turns out.

 <!--more-->